mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

 1. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
-    - Cut next Release Candidate [using this process](https://github.com/mattermost/internal-docs/blob/63dcb6d0ff5d20ab9310466065dc15799b12708c/site/content/infra/release-tasks.md) and check CI servers running on release branch
+    - Cut a Release Candidate [using this process](https://github.com/mattermost/internal-docs/blob/63dcb6d0ff5d20ab9310466065dc15799b12708c/site/content/infra/release-tasks.md) and check CI servers running on release branch
     - Generate a list of contributors for Changelog
 2. Logistics @hanna.park:
     - Mail out contributor and security researcher mugs